Employment and Training Act 1973

 The Employment and Training Act 1973 (c.
-50) is an act of Parliament of the United Kingdom which makes arrangements for unemployed people to obtain employment by training and other support.
+50) is an act of the Parliament of the United Kingdom which makes arrangements for unemployed people to obtain employment by training and other support.
 It establishes the Manpower Services Commission, the Employment Service Agency and the Training Services Agency.

 Background

-The purpose of this Act was to modernise and reform the labour market and allow individuals to develop and use their capabilities.
+The purpose of the act was to modernise and reform the labour market and allow individuals to develop and use their capabilities.
 The legislation established the Manpower Services Commission to operate the employment and training services, this was done through two agencies—the Employment Service Agency, and the Training Services Agency.
 It makes provision for the education authorities to provide career services.
 The1973 Act amends the Industrial Training Act 1964 under which the industrial training boards had been established.
 John Howard Locke, the Deputy-Secretary at the Department of Employment, was largely responsible for drafting the Employment and Training Bill.

 Provisions

-The Long title is: ‘An Act to establish public authorities concerned with arrangements for persons to obtain employment and with arrangements for training for employment and to make provision as to the functions of the authorities; to authorise the Secretary of State to provide temporary employment for unemployed persons; to amend the Industrial Training Act 1964 and the law relating to the provision by education authorities of services relating to employment; and for purposes connected with those matters.’
+The long title of the act is: ‘An Act to establish public authorities concerned with arrangements for persons to obtain employment and with arrangements for training for employment and to make provision as to the functions of the authorities; to authorise the Secretary of State to provide temporary employment for unemployed persons; to amend the Industrial Training Act 1964 and the law relating to the provision by education authorities of services relating to employment; and for purposes connected with those matters.’

-The Act received Royal Assent on 25 July 1973.
+The act received Royal Assent on 25 July 1973.

-The Act comprises 15 Sections in five Parts, and four Schedules:
+The act comprises 15 Sections in five Parts, and four Schedules: